 Being aware is a sense of our physical perception; it is a physical-related expression, being aware of reality due to the five sensations, knowledge and cognitive abilities.

 Being conscious, on the other hand, is a state of awareness where the physical world obstructs no more.
 It has a lot to do with spiritual interactions.
-One has to be aware before being conscious.
+One has to be aware before to be conscious.

 Knowledge makes one aware of the world realities which in turn make you conscious.
 Humans make good decisions when aware but make better decisions when conscious.

 We are the cosmos made conscious and life is the means by which the universe understands itself.

 Collective consciousness refers to a social phenomenon or characteristics made by individuals acting as a group.
 It can then be referred to as collective decisions, collective efforts and so on.
 It is the values, attitudes, and beliefs of a group defining how things are to be done.
 It transcends individuals but bids the group socially.
 Collective consciousness originated when man began to live in groups.
 According to the philosopher of science, John Locke, in the beginning, the behavior of man was governed by rationality and reason and not by the courts, police, and other legal institutions.
 No individual had power over the other.
 The offended party had right over the offender and could either kill the offender or keep him as a slave.

 With the growth of groups, there was the need to form institutions like family, property, money, and slavery, therefore, eliminating the laws of nature.